edgehog-device-manager/edgehog/doc/pages/user/system_models.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# System models
+# System Models

-As already mentioned in the [core concepts](core_concepts.html), System Models represent a group of devices providing the same functionalities to users.
+As already mentioned in the [Core concepts](core_concepts.html), System Model represent a group of devices providing the same functionalities to users.

 In Edgehog a System Model has this information associated with it: